-Lee S. Richards III is a founding partner of the firm.
+Lee S. Richards III is a founding partner of Richards Kibbe & Orbe LLP.
 He concentrates in white collar criminal defense, securities enforcement defense, regulatory proceedings, internal investigations, and complex commercial litigations.
 He has extensive trial experience and regularly represents investment banks, hedge funds, public companies, investment advisers, corporate officers and directors, and other professionals in investigations and proceedings by the DOJ, SEC, FINRA, and other governmental entities and SROs.
-He also represents companies and senior executives in commercial litigations, class action and derivative cases, and arbitrations relating to a variety of disputes.
+He also represents companies and senior executives in commercial litigations, class action and derivative cases, and arbitrations relating to a variety of disputes. more +

 In addition, Mr. Richards advises companies and directors on governance issues and has served as SEC Special Compliance Counsel, Receiver and Trustee in the liquidation of five securities firms, including Bernard L. Madoff Investment Securities LLC, Westgate Capital Management, LLC, and three major insider trading cases.
-He was appointed as the Independent Examiner in United States v.
-Computer Associates International, Inc. Some notable representations include:
+He was also appointed as the Independent Examiner in United States v.
+Computer Associates International, Inc.

-He was recognized by Conde Nast’s Portfolio.com as one of the top ten white collar lawyers in New York.
-Chambers USA has ranked Mr. Richards as a leading individual in Litigation – White Collar & Government Investigations for seven consecutive years.
-He was also ranked as a leading individual in Securities Regulation - Enforcement by Chambers USA annually from 2011 to 2014.
+Mr. Richards has been named one of The National Law Journal's Top 50 Litigation Trailblazers & Pioneers and was recognized by Conde Nast as one of the top ten white collar lawyers in New York.
+In 2015, Mr. Richards received the American Inns of Court Professionalism Award for the Second Circuit, which is granted each year "to a lawyer or judge whose life and practice display sterling character and unquestioned integrity, coupled with ongoing dedication to the highest standards of the legal profession and the rule of law."
+Additionally, Chambers USA has ranked Mr. Richards as a leading individual in White Collar & Government Investigations for nine consecutive years and as a leading individual in Securities Regulation - Enforcement from 2011 to 2016.
 Mr. Richards has also been identified as one of the nation's "Leading Lawyers" by The Legal 500 and as a “Super Lawyer” by Law & Politics Media, Inc. In addition, The Best Lawyers in America® has named him on both the Best Lawyers in New York and the Best Lawyers in America lists.